thebennos/SocialAnalytics/README.md

 ## Note

-This is pre-pre-alpha.
-As in: I wrote it, looked at the page, seemed to be working, shoved it on GitHub.
 My SN instance is pretty small (single-user, not many notices); I don't know how well it behaves on larger instances.

 ## Instructions